What Is Credit Card Debt and How Can You Avoid It?

 There are three formulas that can help you identify when you have too much credit card debt:

-Credit utilization ratio: Total credit card balance / total credit limit
+Total credit card balance divided by the total credit limit

 Your credit utilization, the percentage of your available credit limits that you’re actually using, has the second-biggest impact on your credit score after payment history.
 The lower your credit utilization ratio, the better.
 As a rule of thumb, a ratio greater than 30 percent will hurt your score.

-Debt-to-income ratio: Total monthly debt & housing payments / total gross monthly income
+Total monthly debt & housing payments divided by the total gross monthly income